H21 is a suite of gas industry projects, carrying out vital work to prove that the gas network can safely transport

-Phase one of the work is now complete and phase two is underway.
-Current projects include testing hydrogen on a purpose built micro-grid, which represents a typical UK distribution network at Spadeadam.
-The microgrid, which is believed to be a world-first will be used to review, test and make recommendations to amend the operational and maintenance procedures required to operate a network on 100% hydrogen.
+Phase one of the work is now complete and phase two is nearing completion.
+In recent projects we have tested hydrogen on a purpose built micro-grid, which represented a typical UK distribution network at Spadeadam.
+The microgrid, which is believed to be a world-first was used to review, test and make recommendations to amend the operational and maintenance procedures required to operate a network on 100% hydrogen.

 Meet the team

 Head of Programme Management at Northern Gas Networks (NGN) with responsibility for the H21 project

 Tim has 39 years experience in the UK gas industry covering a wide range of operational and project roles across all pressure ranges and assets types within distribution and transmission.
 Previously working for 8 years in National Grid Transmission (NGT) he held a number of senior roles as pipeline engineer, project delivery engineer and engineering manager.
 Tim’s previous roles at Northern Gas Networks (NGN) include Head of Capital Projects, Head of Maintenance and Programme Manager Major Projects.